Dennis15305/Industrial-Meter-Tracking-System-Modernization/hmi/operator-interface/plc-tag-interaction.md

 ## Overview

-The HMI exchanges data with the PLC using command words, status words, counters and display variables.
+The HMI exchanges data with the PLC using tags, command variables, status variables and macros.

 This document describes the logical interaction between HMI and PLC.